watchdogpolska/small-eod-sdk-javascript/docs/InstitutionsApi.md

 let apiInstance = new SmallEodClient.InstitutionsApi();
 let opts = {
+  'query': "query_example", // String | Query filter.
+Currently filtering by name.
   'ordering': "ordering_example", // String | Which field to use when ordering the results.
   'limit': 56, // Number | Number of results to return per page.
-  'offset': 56, // Number | The initial index from which to return the results.
+  'offset': 56 // Number | The initial index from which to return the results.
-  'query': "query_example" // String | Query filter.
-Currently filtering by name.
 };
 apiInstance.institutionsList(opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);